How to Create an Email Server with Mail-in-a-Box

 - Does a great job at explaining what each setting does and how it should be used.
 It also includes examples on how to interact with its Application Programming Interface (API) so that you can automate tasks, such as creating a mailbox through your own application/website (e.g., user registers on your website to get an email account)

-- And more: if you’re interested in the details, you can read about the components here: Mail-in-a-Box Components
+- If you’re interested in the details, you can read about the components here: Mail-in-a-Box Components

 The preconfigured box of software is also fairly security-conscious and you can read more about it here: Security features enabled in Mail-in-a-Box